Klxntic/FNFKlxntic/README.md

-JS, HTML, And CSS Is All Code To Typing Trainer On https://www.codepen.io :)
+JS, HTML, And CSS Is All Code To Friday Night Funkin On https://codepen.io/Klxntic/pen/gOmgENm :)
 @ninja-muffin99 - PROGRAMMING
 @PhantomArcade3k and @evilsk8r - ARTISTS
 @kawaisprite - TASTY ASS MUSIC